Decoupling Decision-Making in Fraud Prevention through Classifier Calibration for Business Logic Action: Calibration Techniques Overview

 \subsection{Isotonic Regression}

 Isotonic Regression~\citep{zadrozny2002transforming} is a non-parametric technique used to map classifier scores to probabilities.
-Given a set of scores $ S = \{s_1, s_2, \ldots, s_n\} $, the idea is to find a set of probabilities $ P = \{p_1, p_2, \ldots, p_n\} $ such that $ p_i $ is monotonically increasing with $ s_i $, while minimizing the weighted mean squared error between the probabilities and true labels.
+The idea is to find a set of probabilities $P = \{p_1, p_2, \ldots, p_n\}$ such that $p_i$ is monotonically increasing with $s_i$, while minimizing the weighted mean squared error between the probabilities and true labels.
 The optimization problem can be formalized as:

-Subject to the constraint that $ p_1 \leq p_2 \leq \ldots \leq p_n $, where $ y_i $ are the true labels and $ w_i $ are instance weights.
+Subject to the constraint that $p_1 \leq p_2 \leq \ldots \leq p_n$, where $y_i$ are the true labels and $w_i$ are instance weights.